hyunwhanjoe/mlXGPR/README.md

 -Unzip Synset-2.zip into the data/processed directory.
 # References
 In the references directory there are two csv files that summarizes the index and corresponding pathway id/EC number.
+The order.txt file lists the order of the classifier chain.
 # Evaluate Model
 You can evaluate the model with the files in the src/models directory.